-Vitamin C, or ascorbic acid, is a water soluble vitamin.
+Vitamin C, or ascorbic acid, is a water-soluble vitamin.
 The human body is unable to synthesise the vitamin or store it in large amounts.
 As a result, when daily recommendations are met, any excess is excreted in the urine.
-It is absorbed well from the food we eat – this occurs in the small bowel.
+Vitamin C is absorbed well from the food we eat – this absorption occurs in the small bowel.

 Why do we need vitamin C?

 Vitamin C has many important roles in the body.
 It is needed for growth and repair, and it plays a central role in supporting the immune system.
 It also has antioxidant properties which means it fights free radicals, which are derivates of oxygen that attack the body’s cells.

 Vitamin C is also involved in the synthesis of collagen and carnitine and also increases the gastrointestinal absorption of non-heme iron.
 Studies have also suggested that vitamin C may play a role in the body's ability to deal with some types of cancer-causing particles, which may be found in the body.

 Consuming very low levels of vitamin C for three months or more can result in a condition called scurvy – visit the NHS website to find out more.

 How much vitamin C do we need?